cisco-asp-web/LTRMSI-3000/lab_1/lab_1-packet-walk.md

    64 bytes from 20.0.0.1: icmp_seq=3 ttl=62 time=4.92 ms
    64 bytes from 20.0.0.1: icmp_seq=4 ttl=62 time=4.67 ms
    ```

-Then we want to capture the traffic using edgeshark to see the SRv6 encapsulated traffic egressing **xrd01**  We don't know which interface the traffic will be hashed through so we may need to capture on both G0/0/0/1 and G0/0/0/2 interfaces:
+2. Lets capture the traffic using EdgeShark to see the SRv6 encapsulated traffic egressing **xrd01**  We don't know which interface the traffic will be hashed through so we may need to capture on both G0/0/0/1 and G0/0/0/2 interfaces:

 ![XRD01 Capture 01 ](../topo_drawings/lab1-packet-walk-capture-xrd01-1.png)
 and